DuPAL-PAL-DUmper/DuPAL_Analyzer/docs/Black_Box_Analysis.md

 - 2^X theoretically possible MacroStates
 - 2^Z combinations of inputs for every MacroState to map them to the 2^Y possible SubStates for that specific MacroState
 - 2^Z combination of inputs for every MacroState to try with a clock-pulse, to see in which MacroState we end up.

+Where:

+- X is the number of registered outputs
+- Y is the number of outputs
+- Z is the number of inputs